Ordinary Lay Holiness – Part XXIII

 In the next installment, I will share with you part of the fourth Lenten homily of 2016, on the subject of “Marriage and Family,” given by Capuchin Father Raniero Cantalamessa, preacher of the Pontifical Household.

-***Editor’s Note: For Part XXII in this series, click here
+***Editor’s Note: For Part XXIV in this series, click here

 From The Narthex